Center City Campus

-* Acceptable Biology courses include General Biology I and II, Cell Biology, Genetics, Organismal Biology, Developmental Biology
+* Other acceptable Biology courses include Cell Biology, Genetics, Organismal Biology, and Developmental Biology

-** Acceptable Chemistry courses include General Chemistry I and II, Organic Chemistry I and II, and Physical Chemistry I and II
+** Other acceptable Chemistry courses include Organic Chemistry I and II, and Physical Chemistry I and II

 *** Courses must be human-based Anatomy and Physiology courses